Fastlane (2018): Storylines

-At the Royal Rumble, Asuka of the Raw brand won the inaugural women's Royal Rumble match for the right to challenge for either the Raw Women's Championship or SmackDown Women's Championship at WrestleMania 34.
-The following night on Raw, Raw Commissioner Stephanie McMahon convinced Asuka to wait until after Raw's Elimination Chamber pay-per-view to make her decision.
+At the Royal Rumble, Raw's Asuka won the inaugural women's Royal Rumble match for the right to challenge for either the Raw Women's Championship or SmackDown Women's Championship at WrestleMania 34.
+The following night on Raw, Raw Commissioner Stephanie McMahon convinced Asuka to wait until after Raw's Elimination Chamber event to make her decision.
 On SmackDown, this left SmackDown Women's Champion Charlotte Flair to wonder who her WrestleMania opponent would be.
 The Riott Squad (Ruby Riott, Sarah Logan, and Liv Morgan) interrupted and said Flair would not make it to WrestleMania before attacking her.
 Over the next couple of weeks, Flair defeated Morgan and Logan in non-title matches.
 On the February 20 episode, Flair teamed with Becky Lynch and Naomi in a six-woman tag team match against The Riott Squad where Riott pinned Lynch.
 Later that episode, Flair offered to put her title on the line at Fastlane against Riott, who accepted.

 On the February 27 episode of SmackDown, Shinsuke Nakamura defeated Aiden English.
 The following week, English and Rusev interrupted a backstage interview with Nakamura, with Rusev challenging Nakamura to a match at Fastlane for damaging English's vocal cords and Nakamura accepted.

 On the March 6 episode of SmackDown, Becky Lynch defeated Ms. Money in the Bank Carmella by submission.
 Later, a tag team match between Becky Lynch and Naomi against Natalya and Carmella was scheduled for Fastlane.